Pearson-Higher-Ed/design/c/date-picker/v2.0.0-beta.5/index.md

       **The calendar closes when:**

-      - The user makes a selection from the calendar
+      - The user makes a selection from the calendar.
+      - The user begins to manually type in the field.
       - Focus is lost from field or calendar when the user clicks elsewhere.

       If the user closes the calendar without making a selection, it reverts back to Default State.